cs50/cs50.readthedocs.io/themes/jekyll.md

 ## Syntax

-CS50's theme supports all of [Jekyll](https://jekyllrb.com/docs/)'s and [Kramdown](https://kramdown.gettalong.org/syntax.html)'s own syntax and also some of its own for:
+CS50's theme supports all of [Jekyll](https://jekyllrb.com/docs/)'s and [Kramdown](https://kramdown.gettalong.org/syntax.html)'s syntax and also some of its own for:

 * [links](#links)
 * [lists](#lists)
 * [subtitles](#subtitles)

+It also supports [Mermaid](https://mermaid-js.github.io/)'s syntax, [just as GitHub does](https://github.blog/2022-02-14-include-diagrams-markdown-files-mermaid/).

 ### Links